 Bennett is a Certified Athletic Trainer, a Certified Strength and Conditioning Specialist (CSCS) and a Performance Enhancement Specialist (PES).
 He is also a member of the National Athletic Trainers Association (NATA) and the Professional Hockey Athletic Trainers Society (PHATS).
 In 2007, he earned his Master’s degree in Exercise and Sport Science with an emphasis in Athletic Training from the University of North Carolina at Chapel Hill.
 Bennett earned his undergraduate degree in Kinesiology from Penn State University in 2004.

-Bill Burniston is in his seventh season with the Hurricanes full time, and his sixth as head strength and conditioning coach.
+Bill Burniston is in his eighth season with the Hurricanes full time, and his seventh as head strength and conditioning coach.
 Burniston served as assistant strength coach and fascial stretch therapist in 2016-17, after working for the Hurricanes on a part-time basis from 2013-16.

 Burniston has more than 25 years of experience in the areas of injury prevention and athletic enhancement.
 In addition to his work with the Hurricanes, the New Jersey native has also served as the strength and conditioning coach for USA Baseball’s collegiate national team.
 He is one of the founding partners of The Performance Academy in Apex, N.C., a facility dedicated to the strength and conditioning of athletes.